Property identification codes (PICs)

 - have been released into free flight since they started being kept in captivity (e.g. pigeons)

 - 1 or more beehives.

 If you had a PIC before 1 July 2016, you automatically became a registered biosecurity entity from that date.
 Your PIC number would have stayed the same.

 What if you need a PIC but don't own the property?

 PICs are not owned by the landowner.
 They are allocated to the land where you keep your animal(s).
 Biosecurity Queensland will allocate you the appropriate PIC once you are registered as a biosecurity entity.
 More than one biosecurity entity can be registered to a property.

 If you don't own the property on which your animals are kept, you still need to register as a biosecurity entity.
 You don't need the landowner's permission to register as a biosecurity entity.

 However, to access industry systems such as NLIS and National Vendor Declarations, you will need the landowner's permission.
-To grant permission, the property owner will need to complete the relevant section of your application to become a registered biosecurity entity.
+To grant permission, the property owner will need to complete the landowner authorisation form (PDF, 581KB).

 Renewing and updating your registration details

 It is your responsibility to keep your registration details up to date, and to renew your registration every 3 years.